ace-design/jpipe/vs-extension/README.md

 1. The code for the visualizer can be found in the [src/editorReader.ts](src/editorReader.ts) file.
 2. The code for the LSP, and visualizer registration can be found in the [src/extension.ts](src/editorReader.ts) file.
 Note, this is the main entry point for the extension.
 3. If changes are made to the LSP, then regenerate the binary and replace [jpipe-language-server](jpipe-language-server) with it.
-4. Similarly, if changes are made to the jpipe compiler, then regenerate the jar file, and replace [jpipe.jar](jpipe.jar) with it.
+4. Similarly, if changes are made to the jpipe compilationChain, then regenerate the jar file, and replace [jpipe.jar](jpipe.jar) with it.
 5. Regenerate the `.vsix` file with updated changes using the following command in the main directory:
     `vsce package`